Home » Events » Sculpture by the Sea

 Sculpture by the Sea

-The spectacular coastal walk was once again transformed into a 2km long sculpture park over three weeks, featuring more than 100 sculptures by artists from Australia and across the world.
+The spectacular coastal walk was once again transformed into a 2km long sculpture park over three weeks, featuring over 100 sculptures by artists from Australia and worldwide.

-One hundred three confirmed artists from 18 countries, including Argentina, Australia, Austria, Brazil, China, Denmark, France, Greece, India, Indonesia, Italy, Japan, Lithuania, New Zealand, Slovakia, South Africa, South Korea, Switzerland, Taiwan, Türkiye, Ukraine and USA will exhibit at Sculpture by the Sea, Bondi 2024 opening 18 October – 4 November.
+One hundred three confirmed artists from 18 countries, including Argentina, Australia, Austria, Brazil, China, Denmark, France, Greece, India, Indonesia, Italy, Japan, Lithuania, New Zealand, Slovakia, South Africa, South Korea, Switzerland, Taiwan, Türkiye, Ukraine and the USA will exhibit at Sculpture by the Sea, Bondi 2025 opening 17 October – 3 November.

-International law firm Allens continues its ongoing support of Sculpture by the Sea’s People’s Choice Award.
-The Allens People’s Choice Award will be awarded for the 22nd time in 2024.
+International law firm Allens continues supporting Sculpture by the Sea’s People’s Choice Award.
+The Allens People’s Choice Award will be awarded for the 23rd time in 2025.
 The Allens People’s Choice Award allows visitors to vote for their favourite sculpture, with the winning artist receiving $5,000, announced on the exhibition’s final weekend.
 Voters also go in the draw to win one of three Sculpture by the Sea prize packs valued at $500 each.

 Sculpture by the Sea, Bondi, began in 1997 as a one-day exhibition run by volunteers out of the Founding Director’s lounge room.
 It featured works by 64 artists and was attended by 25,000 visitors.